yogurt-foundation/yogurt-css-documentation/docs/borders/border-color.md

 ## Border Color

-Utilities for controlling the color of an element's borders.
+Utilities for manipulating the color of an element's borders.

 ### Usage